 In the Temple of 11,111,117 Holes a novice lights a torch and enters the gaping mouth of the cave and the holes consume him.
 Each step requires great effort as though against a strong wind or into a place of great danger, its nature unknown and perhaps unknowable.
 In the center he stands and takes deep breaths before looking up into the millions of black eyes watching him, dissolving him.**

 This is when the greatest fortitude is required.
-Novices before him have lost their nerve, never to return, not free of emptiness but haunted by it.
+Many before him lost their nerve, never to return, not free of emptiness but haunted by it.
 He regards the thin membrane separating one hole from another, its nebulous and transitory nature, as if existence is less substantial than nothingness.
 Paradoxes and riddles overwhelm the feeble abacus behind his eyes.

 Some monks use a walking stick to steady trembling knees and accommodate greater depths of thought.
 Others criticize the practice, saying the holes would never give a monk more than he could tolerate, that to artificially enhance indulgences is a crime against nature.
 Brethren of the Stick say it is more unnatural to ascribe intentions to the holes.
 A third group dismisses both on the grounds that naturalness has never been established as a criterion of contemplation.

 The novice’s teachings may not be sufficient for the attainment of enlightenment but they are all he has.
 They seemed profound when the master spoke them.
 In the center of the temple they are dreams of shadows compared to the holes in themselves.